Winter Street: A Novel

 - By Elin Hilderbrand

 - January 24, 2015

-A family navigates endless zany situations in this comedic drama that will make you want to visit Nantucket at Christmastime (or anytime).
+The endless zany situations in this comedic drama will make you want to visit Nantucket at Christmastime (or anytime).

 Elin Hilderbrand’s novel Winter Street is a family-centered comedic drama that hinges on a series of surprise revelations — who is broke, who is pregnant, who is going to jail, etc. The Quinn family is gathering for Christmas in Nantucket, but their main business is continually discovering all the things that have been going on right under their noses.

 As such, a review should not ruin all the surprises by going into too much detail about who is secretly doing what.
 However, the first reveal happens after just a few paragraphs: Kelley Quinn’s second wife, Mitzi, is having an affair.